relliky/Tais_Home_Assistant_Config/README.md

 - Sonos speakers grouping/ungrouping based on motion sensor to achieve music/TV audio following people
 - Light/Curtain/TV/Scene on-off using physical remote buttons

-UI to control:
+GUI to control:
-- Homekit
+- Homekit used by Macbook/iPhone/iPad
   - Lighting/Heating/Curtain/TV on-off
-- Lovelace
+- Dashboard used by Laptops/iPhone/iPad
   - All above + TV remote/Room default temperature scheduler
   - User permission control.
 Each room user only has access to their rooms and common areas.